Kurt Mollekens

-Mollekens driving for Alan Docking Racing at Silverstone during the 1995 British Formula 3 Championship season.

-Kurt Mollekens (born 8 March 1973 in Bonheiden) is a Belgian race car driver and team owner.
+Kurt Emiel Julia Mollekens (born 8 March 1973 in Bonheiden) is a Belgian race car driver and team owner.

 Mollekens debuted as a driver in top-level karting during 1990, staying there until 1992 when he moved up to Formula Ford.
 His debut Formula Ford year was successful, him winning all three titles he challenged for – Benelux Formula Ford, Dutch Formula Ford and Belgian Formula Ford.